 26. Go on a virtual adventure @ Virtual Room Singapore

-Have your very own (pseudo-)adventure through a VR experience – because thankfully, technology has marched far enough for the lazy peeps out there – that we can experience the thrills of adventuring, solving crimes, fighting baddies, and even experiencing zero-gravity scenarios, all without even having to break a sweat, or be in any real danger, for that matter.
+Have your very own (pseudo-)adventure through a VR experience – because thankfully, technology has marched far enough for the lazy peeps out there.
+You can experience the thrills of adventuring, solving crimes, fighting baddies, and even experiencing zero-gravity scenarios, all without even having to break a sweat or be in any real danger, for that matter.

 P.S.
 Alternatively, for a low-budget version, indulge in a nostalgic favourite and go for an arcade-date with your bae.

 Prices go from SGD44 per session on weekdays (Mon – Thurs), SGD49 on weekends (Fri – Sun, including PH), and SGD54 for walk-in.
 Virtual Room Singapore is located at Lucky Chinatown, 211 New Bridge Road, S059432.
 To book, click here.